 Analysis and Test Results

-Compared to some of our other categories here at OutdoorGearLab, there's not a big price discrepancy between the different products in our hydration bladder review.
-The various models that we tested ranged between $30 and $50, which is not that big a difference.
-However, there is still a value factor to consider, as if you buy one model for $50 and it lasts four times as long as the $30 option, you're getting a better deal in the long run.
+Compared to some of our other categories here at the GearLab, there's not a big price discrepancy between the different products in our hydration bladder review.
+The various models that we tested fall into a small range.
+However, there is still a value factor to consider.
+If you buy one model for a few bucks more and it lasts four times longer than a cheaper option, you're getting a better deal in the long run.
 When purchasing a hydration bladder, be sure to consider the value of each product.

 Ease of Use